camiashley/group-project/README.md

 [![Build Status](https://travis-ci.com/camiashley/group-project.svg?branch=master)](https://travis-ci.com/camiashley/group-project)

 # How to run LocalFoodie App
-Run the app by downloading the entire branch.
+Run the app by downloading the entire branch, master1.
 Using your computer's terminal, install the following files from flask:
   - pip install flask
   - pip install flask-wtf